On this page…

 Worldchanging, October 2006

 George Monbiot sums up his thoughts on Apocalyptic Outsiders brilliantly in this conversation.
-The whole conversation is well worth reading, and I laughed when I saw the same old meme’s and exchanges and counter-exchanges resurfacing in this tired old argument.
-Apocalyptic Outsider’s can be so predictable, and so evasive, and so inconsistent!
+The whole conversation is well worth reading, and I laughed when I read the comments and saw the same tired old cliche’s being pushed.
+Doomers can be so predictable, and so evasive, and so inconsistent!
 This paragraph, near the end of this exchange, made me laugh out loud.

 Yes, the words I use are fierce, but yours are strangely neutral.
 I note that you have failed to answer my question about how many people the world could support without modern forms of energy and the systems they sustain, but 2 billion is surely the optimistic extreme.
 You describe this mass cull as “a long descent” or a “retreat to a saner world”.
 Have you ever considered a job in the Ministry of Defence press office?